ubuntu/community-fosdem-2022-content/_index.md

   <p>
     Our mission is to bring the best of Free Software to the widest audience.
     Bringing down barriers and empower individuals and communities, to strive on the modern world.
-    Free Software and Open Source Software, allows indiviuals to shape the technology we all use.
+    Free Software and Open Source Software, allows individuals to shape the technology we all use.
   </p>

   <p>